Staff members at St John’s are committed to achieving excellence in teaching and

-Programs are created with the understanding that children develop and learn differently and with an awareness of multiple intelligences and different learning styles.
+Programs are created with the understanding that children develop and learn differently and with an awareness of multiple intelligence and different learning styles.

-Curriculum initiatives include Social and Emotional Learning, Information Communication and Technology, Speech and Drama, Music Tuition and a Literacy Enrichment program.
+Curriculum initiatives include Social and Emotional Learning, Information Communication and Technology, Speech and Drama, and Music Tuition.

-At St John’s, we value Sport and Health education and are affiliated with the Silkwood/Mena Creek Sports Association.
+At St John’s, we value Sport and Health education and are affiliated with the Southern Cluster District Sports Zone.
 Students have school, interschool and representative sporting opportunities in a variety of team and individual sports which include: Soccer/Netball, Softball/T-Ball, Athletics, Cross Country, Kanga Cricket, Swimming, Tennis, Touch Football and Rugby League.
 Students also participate in our school-based Health & PE program.

 My daughter has blossomed socially, academically and emotionally in St John’s small class cohorts.
 I love teaching here because as a small school, teachers and students have wonderful opportunities to engage in teaching and learning experiences that are unique.
 Our teachers tailor lessons to suit the specific needs of our students and ensure that all children reach their full potential.
 Our teachers place high importance on assessment to inform their subsequent planning.
 The analysis of NAPLAN results informs our whole school curriculum focus.